Helping The Story Continue

 Looking Forward

-Things like the Kids’ Chance Scholarships and a Worker Memorial Day serve as an important reminder of why workplace safety needs to be a priority.
-Participating in ongoing professional education that teaches you how to increase workplace safety in your own organization is a way to honor those that have been lost and help protect those you work with today and into the future.
+Kids’ Chance Scholarships and Worker Memorial Day serve as important reminders of why workplace safety needs to be a priority.
+Participating in ongoing professional education that teaches you how to increase workplace safety in your own organization is a way to honor those who have been lost and help protect those you work with today and into the future.

 “Often, when people think of workplace safety or OSHA, they think of rules or laws or things that get in the way of production," says Warren.
 “We must remember those rules were written as a result of immeasurable loss.
 They were established because every year, thousands of Americans died just going to work.
 Every one of those workers left family, loved ones, and a community behind.
 They left a story unfinished, but the Kids’ Chance scholarships provide an opportunity for these children and families to write another chapter.”